berryamin/Python/Python-3/Doc/library/datetime.rst

 :meth:`strftime` and :meth:`strptime` Behavior
 ----------------------------------------------

-:class:`date`, :class:`datetime`, and :class:`time` objects all support a
+:class:`date`, :class:`.datetime`, and :class:`.time` objects all support a
 ``strftime(format)`` method, to create a string representing the time under the control of an explicit format string.
 Broadly speaking, ``d.strftime(fmt)`` acts like the :mod:`time` module's ``time.strftime(fmt, d.timetuple())`` although not all objects support a :meth:`timetuple` method.

-Conversely, the :meth:`datetime.strptime` class method creates a :class:`datetime` object from a string representing a date and time and a corresponding format string. ``datetime.strptime(date_string, format)`` is equivalent to ``datetime(*(time.strptime(date_string, format)[0:6]))``.
+Conversely, the :meth:`datetime.strptime` class method creates a :class:`.datetime` object from a string representing a date and time and a corresponding format string. ``datetime.strptime(date_string, format)`` is equivalent to ``datetime(*(time.strptime(date_string, format)[0:6]))``.

-For :class:`time` objects, the format codes for year, month, and day should not be used, as time objects have no such values.
+For :class:`.time` objects, the format codes for year, month, and day should not be used, as time objects have no such values.
 If they're used anyway, ``1900`` is substituted for the year, and ``1`` for the month and day.